Route 14 Bus Stop Change @ East Town Centre

 Or to receive an application please call (717) 291-1243 and one will be mailed to you.
 Or print out a copy from the link below.ADA Application

 RRTA will make a determination of eligibility within 21 days of receiving your application for service.
 If approved, RRTA will issue a letter of approval, which will include instructions on how to use the service.
+If an application is not processed within the 21 days, a presumptive eligibility will be granted on the 22nd day until and unless the application is denied in writing.
 Anyone denied eligibility has the right to file an appeal with RRTA within 60 days of receiving a notice of denial.

 Call RRTA at (717) 291-1243 or Toll-Free – at 1-800-892-1122.